roysubs/custom_bash/README.md

 WSL gives seamless access between WSL and the Windows filesystem, including opening/editing files in WSL with Windows tools (like Notepad++ or VS Code), and opening/editing files in Windows with Linux tools.
 [Good overview of WSL 2](https://www.sitepoint.com/wsl2/)

-To reset a WSL distro back to an initial state:
+**Reset a WSL distro back to an initial state**
 `Settings > Apps > Apps & features > select the Linux Distro Name`
-In the Advanced Options link, select the "Reset" button to restroe to the initial install state (note that everything will be deleted in that distro!).
+In the Advanced Options link, select the "Reset" button to restore back to initial install state (note that everything will be deleted in that distro!) which is very useful for testing distros.

 **WSL Basics**
 From PowerShell, list current images with `wsl -l -v` ( --list --verbose ).